Deborah L. Robertson, Ph.D.

 Current Research and Teaching

 The evolutionary history of several algal lineages is complex and riddled with endosymbiotic events, gene duplications, gene transfers, and gene losses.
-Genes involved in metabolic and regulatory pathways that were established following the endosymbiotic events should reflect the complex evolutionary history of the algal lineages.
-Current research efforts are focused on (1) examining the coordinated regulation and expression of proteins involved in nitrogen assimilation in marine diatoms, (2) characterizing glutamine synthetase expression in diatoms, dinoflagellates and other algal groups, and (3) using molecular data to explore the evolutionary history of genes involved in nitrogen assimilation.
-I anticipate that this research will contribute to our understanding of the cellular processes that regulate oceanic productivity and of the impact of anthropogenic nutrients on marine ecosystem.
+These genomic alterations would have required modification of metabolic and regulatory pathways and suggest that the regulation of metabolic pathways will vary among of the algal lineages.
+We are exploring the molecular evolution of nitrogen assimilating enzymes in select lineages of algae.
+This research will contribute to our understanding of the cellular processes that regulate oceanic productivity and of the impact of anthropogenic nutrients on marine ecosystem.
 The work should also contribute to our understanding of the evolution of nitrogen metabolism in photosynthetic eukaryote

 Ghoshroy S. and D.L.
 Robertson.
 2012.
 Molecular evolution of glutamine synthetase II and III in the chromalveolates J. Phycol.
 48:768-783